 About GM: Timothy E. Lee

-Lee had served as GM group vice president of Global Manufacturing and Labor Relations, focusing on the customer at the place where it all begins – the plant floor.
+Lee previously was president, GM International Operations, since Dec.
+4, 2009, and GM vice president, Global Manufacturing, since July 16, 2012.
+Lee earlier served as GM group vice president of Global Manufacturing and Labor Relations, focusing on the customer at the plant floor.

 Prior to that assignment, Lee was GM North America vice president of Manufacturing from January 1, 2006 to July 31, 2009, and was a member of GM's North American Strategy Board.